Emotional Intelligence – Why It Matters More Than IQ

 The million dollar question!
 What makes people successful?
 More precisely, what makes some people more successful than others?
-This is the question Dr. Goleman (a Phd from Harvard) tried to answer, and ended up popularising the concept of EQ or Emotional Intelligence.
+This is the question Dr. Goleman (a PhD from Harvard) tried to answer, and ended up popularizing the concept of Emotional Quotient or Emotional Intelligence.

 Specifically, Dr. Goleman identifies 5 traits that all of us should try and inculcate in ourselves and in our families:

 1. Knowing our emotions or Self-awareness: Ability to understand our feelings as they happen.When is anger about to take over us, when are we getting biased, when are we feeling insecure.
 Once we know our true emotional state, we can do something about it.
 Often feelings can not be controlled but with self awareness we can control our actions.

 2. Managing our emotions or Self-discipline: Our ability to soothe ourselves and shake-off feelings like anxiety or frustration or negativity.
 This allows us to bounce back from life’s setbacks and also become magnanimous and objective despite our personal biases.
 Often strong emotions will come in everyone’s life, successful people are just able to come out of it faster.
 Temperament is not destiny, we have the power to choose.